jfrog/documentation/jfrog-applications/jfrog-cli/cli-command-summaries.md

         markdown.txt
 ```

-The user-implemented function will take all of the data files inside its subdirectory and will produce a markdown string.
+The user-implemented function will process all of the data files inside its subdirectory and will generate a markdown string.

-#### ❓ Why do we need to generate markdown from all the files every time?
+#### ❓ Why Do We Need to Generate Markdown from All the Files Every Time?

-The reason for this is that the CLI commands execution does not share a common context, and that is why the markdown file should be generated every time, assuming it is the last command that will run.
-As we can't know for sure when the last command will be executed, every time we call record, we also have to generate the markdown from all the existing files in the directory.
+The reason for this is that the CLI commands execution does not share a common context.
+Therefore, the markdown file should be regenerated every time, assuming it is the last command that will run.
+Since we cannot determine when the last command will be executed, every time we call record,
+we also have to generate the markdown from all the existing files in the directory.